railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_management.rst

 .. note:: Agile methods

-	Open ERP implements the agile methodology Scrum for IT development projects in the ``scrum`` module.
+	Open ERP implements the agile methodology Scrum for IT development projects in the :mod:`scrum` module.

 	Scrum completes the task system by adding the following concepts: